OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaFabricMaterial.md

         default: 1.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">0 implies none of this style, 1 implies all the flakes will get this style</p>
+        <p class="scene-class-attr-comment">0 implies none of this style, 1 implies all the flakes will get this style</p>

     </p>